yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/foundations/text/doc.rst.txt

    :linenos:
    :caption: image_style1.py

-Left side example configure alignment and text style.
-Right side example configure text background style.
+The left-side example configures alignment and text style, while the right-side example configures text background style.
+Below is a figure illustrating these examples:

 .. figure:: image_style1.png
-    :width: 500
+    :width: 600
     :class: with-border
     :align: center

-    image_style1.png
+    TextStyle

-In our opinion there are few chance for using text background.
+In our opinion, there are few chances to use text background.
-However setting white(or other canvas background color) no-border background is useful for drawing texts over shapes and lines.
+Setting a white (or another canvas background color) background without a border can be useful for drawing text over shapes and lines in some situations.

 Font
 ======

-Drawlib specify font from drawlib's font or your font file.
+Drawlib specifies fonts from Drawlib's font library or from your own font files.
-Drawlib can't use system font which your PC.
-Technically drawlib can use system font, but using system font is not good for achieving same result anywhere.
-So we don't provide feature for using them.
+Drawlib does not use system fonts installed on your PC because using system fonts may result in inconsistent rendering across different environments.

-Drawlib posses these Font classes.
+Drawlib includes these basic Font classes:

 * Font
 * FontSanSerif